Tecsisa/lightQL/docs/src/main/tut/constructing.md

 ---
 layout:   docs
 title:    "Constructing lightQL queries"
-position: 3
+position: 1
 ---

-# Constructing lightQL queries
+# Constructing queries

 Generally speaking, you can apply some intuition about how a query should be based on your knowledge of SQL and other similar languages.
 The only important difference